Best Affordable States To Raise a Family in the U.S.

 10. Kansas

-- Cost of living: Ranked 3rd out of the 50 states
+- Cost of living: 18.9% below the national average

 - Great for: Strong economy, education, cultural activities

-With the lowest cost of living index of 87.7, Kansas is one of the best affordable states to raise a family on this list.
-This prairie state plays a key role in the agriculture industry and is a prominent producer of goods like wheat and beef.
-Numerous top-notch institutions, including the University of Kansas and Wichita State University, are also based in the state, which help contribute to the strong economy.
-These educational institutions offer a wide range of graduate and undergraduate programs and are both highly regarded.
+With a cost of living index of 87.7, Kansas is one of the best affordable states to raise a family on our list.
+The Sunflower State plays a key role in the national agriculture industry and is a prominent producer of goods like wheat and beef.
+Top-notch institutions, including the University of Kansas and Wichita State University, are based here, contributing to innovation, research, and the state’s economy.

 Top 3 Family-Friendly Cities in Kansas